AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 ## Installing Docker

 Since this is a fresh machine, docker has to be installed.
 By just typing `docker`, the server advised to install Docker by means of the command `sudo apt install docker.io`.
 This turned out to be a bad advice, because it resulted in a too old version of docker.
-Instead, I followed the instructions on `https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/` .
+Instead, I followed the instructions on `https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/` for installing docker.
+The instructions for docker-compose are found on `https://docs.docker.com/compose/install/` .

 Then I checked that everything went successfully by means of the `which`-command: